 The main goal of slow living is to live life to the fullest and find inner peace.
 And, of course, both of these goals can be achieved while living in the city.

-Slow living will help you live a more sustainable life by promoting minimalism no matter the environment in which you evolve.
+Slow living will help you live a more sustainable life by promoting minimalism regardless of where you live.

 8. Enhanced Quality of Life